Casa Europa

-Casa Europa is an historic late nineteenth-century Portuguese colonial building in the Bidau Lecidere suco of Dili, capital city of East Timor.
+Casa Europa is an historic late nineteenth-century Portuguese colonial building in the Bidau Lecidere suco of Dili, capital city of Timor-Leste.

 Initially a Portuguese Quartel de Infantaria (infantry barracks), the building became the home of the municipality of Dili administration in the late 1930s.
 During the Japanese occupation of Portuguese Timor, it was the Japanese general headquarters.
 It then reverted to being a Portuguese military facility until 1972, and was later taken over by the Indonesian National Armed Forces.

 Now the oldest building in the city centre, it has since been renovated and given its present name, however as of 2022, it is unoccupied and is falling into disrepair.

 History

 The first building to be built on the site of Casa Europa was a rudimentary fortress dating from 1769.
 Although its official name was Fortaleza de Nossa Senhora da Conceição ("Fortress of Our Lady of the Conception"), it was better known as the Tranqueira ("Palisade"), because it was made of wood.

 Initiative for the replacement of that building with a more substantial structure came from a mid-nineteenth-century Governor of Portuguese Timor, José Maria Marques (1834–1839).
 However, construction of the present building on the ruins of the fortress did not begin until 1871, five years after a fire had destroyed the fortress and devastated much of the city.
 Most of the building work was carried out between 1884 and 1899.

 In 1895, before the building was even completed, it was occupied as the Quartel de Infantaria (infantry barracks).
 By the 1930s, however, it had become too small for that function.
 Between 1937 and 1940, it was therefore the premises of the Dili municipal administration and the police services, including those of the indigenous cipaio (sepoy) contingent.

 During the Japanese occupation of Portuguese Timor from 1942 to 1945, the building housed the Japanese general headquarters, with the consequence that it escaped the destruction suffered by the rest of the city.

 After the Japanese surrender, the building reverted to the Portuguese military, as the barracks of the Caçadores ("Rangers") regiment.
 In the 1960s, it was occupied by the Companhia de Intendência (Logistics and Services Detachment).
 It became vacant when the Detachment moved to Taibesse in 1972, but was taken over by an Indonesian military unit following the Indonesian invasion of East Timor in 1975.